Best Time Ever with Neil Patrick Harris: Opening

 The intro stopped playing at the beginning of each episode after episode 5, and the opening now just begins with the guest announcer welcoming the audience, then plays scenes of what will happen in the episode as the announcer reviews the events.
-After the scenes, the camera returns to the announcer as they introduce themselves, and then introduce Neil as he goes through the "Best Suit Ever" sign before coming out and having the brief talk.
+After the scenes, the camera returns to the announcer as they introduce themselves, and then introduce Harris as he goes through the "Best Suit Ever" sign before coming out and having the brief talk.

 Audience Surprise

-Following the brief talk, Neil will surprise an audience member.
-This segment has received many different names but typically revolves around a close friend or relative sending in personal information to the producers and participating in parodies of popular media.
-In the end, Neil awards the audience member with a trip or prize.
+Following the brief talk, Harris would surprise an audience member.
+This segment has received many different names but typically revolved around a close friend or relative sending in personal information to the producers and participating in parodies of popular media.
+In the end, Harris awarded the audience member with a trip or prize.